signalfx/signalfx-go-tracing/README.md

    ```bash
    $ export SIGNALFX_ACCESS_TOKEN = "your_access_token"
    ```
-5. Import the wrapper library for the target library you want to instrument and replace utilities with their traced equivalents.
+1. Import the instrumentor for the target library you want to instrument and replace utilities with their traced equivalents.

-   Find a wrapper library for each supported target library in the [contrib](contrib) directory.
-Each wrapper library has a `example_test.go` file that demonstrates how to instrument a target library.
-Don't use the example in your application.
+   Find an instrumentor for each supported target library in the [contrib](contrib) directory.
+Each instrumentor has an `example_test.go` file that demonstrates how to instrument a target library.
+Don't import examples directly in your application.
-6. Enable tracing globally with [tracing.Start()](https://godoc.org/github.com/signalfx/signalfx-go-tracing/tracing/#Start).
+1. Enable tracing globally with [tracing.Start()](https://godoc.org/github.com/signalfx/signalfx-go-tracing/tracing/#Start).
 This creates a tracer and registers it as the OpenTracing global tracer.